Apo-P/MountainHiking/Notes.md

 - Maybe use terrain generation in a shader to simulate low res terrain in a distance

+- Pass the game-engine into controls to have a way to interact with other systems?

 ## Suggestions for future versions

 - find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)